Soon we’ll have to be checking the definition of this word in a dictionary, because for all of us, travelling is like a forgotten relic from the past.

 So let me remind you: travelling (gerund or present participle from travel) means: “to make a journey, typically of some length”.

 Especially for you guys in America.
 I know you spell travelling with one “l”.

 Let’s talk about the future of travel!

 There is no secret that the travel industry took one of the biggest hits from the COVID–19 pandemic.
 In just a few weeks, an industry worth approximately 2.9 trillion US dollars, generated estimated revenue losses of $314 billion in the aviation sector alone and reported 25 million jobs being at risk.
 Big corporations, local business, people whose livelihood depends on travelling – everyone is affected.

-However, as particular countries slowly ease restrictions and open borders (my beloved Italy on the 3rd of June!), there’s a light at the end of the tunnel.
+However, as particular countries slowly ease restrictions and open borders, there’s a light at the end of the tunnel.
 Or rather… a plane in the skies.

 But hmm…travelling by plane, by train, by coach, staying in a hotel room, renting an Airbnb, eating in a restaurant…how will it all look?